joelgardner/bnb-book-blog-app/Post1.md

 #### Productivity libraries
 Some productivity tools that we'll use are [Flow](https://flow.org/), [ESLint](http://eslint.org/),  [Ramda.js](http://ramdajs.com/), and [Immutable.js](https://facebook.github.io/immutable-js/).

-With Flow, we can augment our javascript code with  type annotations, which the Flow typechecker can reason about and warn against.
-This helps us avoid silly errors that would otherwise manifest at runtime when writing regular javascript.
+With Flow, we can augment our javascript code with type annotations, which the Flow typechecker can use to help us avoid silly errors (invalid property access, incorrect type assumptions, typos, etc.) that would otherwise manifest at runtime when writing regular javascript.

-ESLint is a tool that will warn us if we stray from our style-guidelines.
+ESLint is a tool that warns us if we stray from our style-guidelines.
 It helps us maintain a consistent coding style by enforcing a customizable list of rules.

 `npm i --save-dev flow-bin eslint`